freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/replace-loops-using-recursion.md

 ---

 ## Description

 <section id='description'>

 Recursion is the concept that a function can be expressed in terms of itself.
-To help understand this, start by thinking about the following task: multiply the first <code>n</code> elements of an array to create the product of those elements.
-Using a <code>for</code> loop, you could do this:
+To help understand this, start by thinking about the following task: multiply the first `n` elements of an array to create the product of those elements.
+Using a `for` loop, you could do this:

 ```js
   function multiply(arr, n) {